 We have acted as counsel to Euronet Worldwide, Inc., a Delaware corporation (the "Company"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission") by the Company on the date hereof under the Securities Act of 1933, as amended (the "Act").
-The Registration Statement relates to 5,391,419 shares of the Company's common stock, \$0.02 par value per share, and associated rights to purchase Series A Junior Preferred Stock (collectively, the "Shares"), including 1,774,411 Shares (the "Issued Shares") issued to the selling stockholders listed in the Registration Statement (the "Selling Stockholders") on November 21, 2003 and November 25, 2003, and 3,617,008 Shares (the "Additional Shares"), which may be issued to and offered from time to time by the Selling Stockholders as described in the Registration Statement.
+The Registration Statement relates to 3,144,786 shares of the Company's common stock, \$0.02 par value, and associated rights to purchase Series A Junior Preferred Stock (collectively, the "Shares"), including 2,497,504 shares of common stock issued to the selling stockholders listed in the Registration Statement (the "Selling Stockholders") on February 19, 2003 (the "Issued Shares") and 647,282 shares (the "Note Shares") issuable upon conversion of certain convertible notes issued to the Selling Stockholders on February 19, 2003, which may be offered from time to time by the Selling Stockholders as described in the Registration Statement.